 Peterson returned to the statehouse in 2013 as a lobbyist.
 She led the 7th South Carolina Congressional District effort to elect John Kasich in 2016 and is very active in the effort to expand school choice and public charter schools in South Carolina.
 Her two college-aged children are proud charter school graduates.

 Chief Communications Advisor

 Joshua W. Jones has provided strategic counsel to some of the world’s leading corporations, political candidates and associations.
 Jones has consulted for more than 450 political and public affairs campaigns.
 His extensive experience in political advocacy, management and communications has translated into victories in nearly every state.
 During the George W. Bush administration, Jones served as a lead for the White House Office of Presidential Advance, where he was responsible for planning, organizing and executing presidential events.
 Jones has appeared on broadcast news networks, including NBC and ABC, and his work has been featured on cable news networks across the country.
 He is a frequent guest on syndicated talk radio.
 He has been named 40 Under 40 by the University of Georgia and resides in Atlanta.

-Coleman is more than just an excellent election lawyer.
-His work as a conservative talk radio host and tested political consultant that led campaigns unseating entrenched multi-term members of state legislatures prepare him for harding hitting battles, which have included leading the research team in the case that led to the indictment and removal of a House Speaker.
-Prior to the formation of TBAF, Coleman helped Pudner win local fights to stop zoning variances in the Midwest that would have led to traffic, flooding, and other environmental issues for communities.
+Coleman is more than just a superlative election lawyer.
+His work as a conservative talk radio host and a tested political consultant who led campaigns unseating entrenched multi-term members of state legislatures prepared him for hard hitting battles, not the least of which for the research team in the case that resulted in the indictment and removal of a State House Speaker for multiple felony ethics violations.
+Prior to the formation of Take Back Action Fund, Coleman helped Pudner win local fights to stop zoning variances in the Midwest that would have harmed communities.